Love Island 2020 soundtrack – all the songs featured on the winter series

 - If You Ever – Nao feat 6LACK

-- Who’s Acquired Your Love (Mile Williams Remix) – Cheat Codes & Daniel Blume
+- Who’s Bought Your Love (Mile Williams Remix) – Cheat Codes & Daniel Blume

 - Velcro – Jerry Williams